Back when I was starting college, before moving to school, I spoke to my would-be roommate on the phone…

 And on the other end, you’re the guy everyone wants to talk to, work with, and help.
 The guy that seemingly has everything drop in his lap.

-Probably somewhere in the middle, right?
+You likely fall somewhere in the middle, right?

 Sometimes you bomb a conversation.
 Other times you ACE it.